Shayan96505/keep-in-touch/docs/index.md

 ## Credits

-_Keep In Touch_ was written by Shayan Golafshani, with Nick Bennet and Todd Nordquist.
+_Keep In Touch_ was written by Shayan Golafshani, with contributions from Nick Bennet, Todd Nordquist, Alex Garber, and Isaac Dominguez.

 &copy; 2020 Shayan Golafshani.
 All rights reserved.